Canon R5 II Recommended Memory Cards

 RAW StandardUp to 325 MB/s (2600 Mb/s)CFexpress Type BAbsolutely required to handle the extreme data rate of internal RAW video.

-High Bitrate VideoAbove 90MB/s (720 Mb/s)CFexpress Type BNecessary for all professional, high-quality codecs and high frame rates.
+High Bitrate VideoAbove 90 MB/s (720 Mb/s)CFexpress Type BNecessary for all professional, high-quality codecs and high frame rates.

-Medium Bitrate VideoUnder 90MB/s (720 Mb/s)SD UHS-II V90Usable for lower bitrate codecs.
+Medium Bitrate VideoUnder 90 MB/s (720 Mb/s)SD UHS-II V90Usable for lower bitrate codecs.

 Why VPG400 Matters for R5 II Video

-For general photography, this doesn’t matter much.
-However, if you plan to shoot high-bitrate video or Cinema RAW Light, Canon recommends VPG400-certified cards.
-This certification guarantees a minimum sustained write speed of 400MB/s, ensuring your camera doesn’t stop recording unexpectedly due to a drop in card performance.
+When looking at R5 II CFexpress cards, you will see a “VPG400” label (Video Performance Guarantee) on some models.
+For general photography, it doesn’t matter much.
+If you plan to shoot high-bitrate video or Cinema RAW Light, Canon recommends VPG400-certified cards.
+This certification guarantees a minimum sustained write speed of 400 MB/s, ensuring your camera doesn’t stop recording unexpectedly due to a drop in card performance.
+If you’re a serious videographer, stick to the VPG400 options in the table above.

 Budget-Friendly SD Cards: V60 vs V90

-A major practical advantage of using high-quality SD cards is their thermal performance: they typically don’t heat up the camera as quickly as CFexpress Type B cards, at least that’s what I’ve noticed after rigorous use with my Nikon Z8, which has a similar memory card setup.
-But using V60 and V90 cards will limit your bitrate options.
-If you are struggling with overheating during long shoots, you might also want to look into cooling fans in my full Canon R5 Mark II accessories guide.
+A practical advantage of using SD cards in slot 2 is thermal performance โ€” they typically don’t heat up the camera as quickly as CFexpress Type B cards, at least in my experience after heavy use with my Nikon Z8, which has a similar card setup.
+The tradeoff is that V60 and V90 cards limit your bitrate options.
+If you’re struggling with overheating during long shoots, also look into cooling fans in my full Canon R5 Mark II accessories guide.

-Backup Performance (JPEG/HEIF/RAW) Use V90
+Backup Performance (JPEG/HEIF/RAW): Use V90

-Casual and Cost-Effective Use of V60
+Casual and Cost-Effective Use: V60

-For photographers shooting in a slower-paced environment, such as landscape or portraiture, or lower bitrate video, V60 UHS-II SD cards offer a cost-effective solution with ample speed.
+For photographers shooting in a slower-paced environment โ€” landscape, portraiture, or lower bitrate video โ€” V60 UHS-II SD cards offer a cost-effective solution with ample speed for most scenarios.

 Lexar Armor V60 Memory Card Back